cesare-spinoso/microblog/readme.txt

 The moment class requires a timestamp in ISO format to be passed:
 {{ year }}-{{ month }}-{{ day }}T{{ hour }}:{{ minute }}:{{ second }}{{ timezone }}

+For the translation chapter (13) use flask-babel: pip install flask-babel